PhD Admissions Requirements and Procedures

 Contact: stat-admissions-PhD [at] lists.stanford.edu (stat-admissions-PhD[at]lists[dot]stanford[dot]edu)

 All graduate applications are reviewed at the department level.
 Please read the following information and the Admissions FAQ page carefully.
-We have made a great effort to provide detailed, thorough and relevant information regarding the application process and hope that it will provide answers to your questions.
+We have made extensive and ongoing efforts to provide detailed, thorough and relevant information regarding the application process and hope that it will provide answers to your questions.

-The deadline for all graduate application forms to be submitted online for the Department of Statistics for matriculation in Autumn Quarter 2024 is Thursday, November 30, 2023.
+The deadline for all PhD applications to be submitted online for the Department of Statistics for matriculation in Autumn Quarter 2025 is Wednesday, December 4, 2024.
 We do not matriculate students in any other quarter.
 The online application fee is $125 for all applicants, both domestic and international.
-Click here for details regarding the Application Fee Waiver.
+Visit Stanford Grad Admissions for details regarding their Application Fee Waiver.

-Self-reported (unofficial) test scores that could not be included with the online application should be emailed to stat-admissions-PhD [at] lists.stanford.edu (stat-admissions-PhD[at]lists[dot]stanford[dot]edu) and must be received by the deadline above.
+Self-reported (unofficial) test scores that could not be included with the online application should be emailed to stat-admissions-PhD [at] lists.stanford.edu (stat-admissions-PhD[at]lists[dot]stanford[dot]edu) and must be received by the above deadline.

-Recommenders must submit online recommendation letters by the deadline above.
+Recommenders must submit online recommendation letters by the above deadline.

-IMPORTANT: Effective March 2021, the GRE Math Subject Test is no longer required.
-Applicants to our program are required only to take the GRE General Test.
+IMPORTANT: Effective May 2024, the GRE Math Subject Test is optional.
+Applicants to our program are still required to take the GRE General Test.

-Applicants who do not have a bachelor's degree from a university based in the U.S. should review the information for international student eligibility to apply to graduate school at Stanford.
+Applicants who do not have a bachelor's degree from a university based in the US should review the information for international student eligibility to apply to graduate school at Stanford and Official Transcripts & Degree Conferral Documents.
 The applicant should be sure that the bachelor's degree or equivalent will be conferred before the intended program start date.

-Offers of admission cannot be made without receipt of official test scores.
+Offers of admission cannot be made without receipt of official test scores for required tests.

 Procedure